Haile Plantation History

 “A strong supporter of secession and the Confederacy, Thomas Haile participated in the Civil War as a cavalry officer and his oldest son, John, served as a private.
 Following the war, Haile returned to Kanapaha to grow cotton.
 A disastrous harvest soon thereafter forced him to declare bankruptcy in 1868.
 His brother, Edward, purchased Kanapaha and some of the surrounding lands as well.
 In 1873 Ester Serena Haile inherited Kanapaha and the family lands.”A Guide to the Savage and Haile Plantation Ledgers

-Life in Haile Plantation Gainesville FL: Current Day
+Haile Plantation – Current Day

 Begun in the early 1970’s, the New Urbanism community of Haile Plantation in Gainesville FL was conceived by The Fleeman Family, Robert B. Kramer, and Matthew Kaskel.
+Nearly 2/3 of the Sea Island cotton plantation that was established by Thomas Haile in 1854 was used to build the Haile Plantation neighborhood.

 “The name, Haile Plantation, comes from the fact that we bought 1,100 of the 1,700 acres from the Haile family.
 The Haile family built this plantation house in 1850 on the property.
 They had acquired the property from an owner who owned much of Alachua County, and had acquired that from the original land grant from the king of Spain.”Robert Kramer

-Located less than 10 miles southwest of UF Health Shands Hospital and the University of Florida, this 2600 household development in Southwest Gainesville is more than just a collection of houses.
+Located less than 10 miles southwest of UF Health Shands Hospital and the University of Florida, this 2600 household development in SW Gainesville is more than just a collection of houses.
 Haile Plantation is a community.

 Haile Plantation Farmer’s Market

-Every Saturday morning throughout the year, rain or shine, you can enjoy the Haile Plantation Farmer’s Market in Haile Village Center featuring dozens of vendors.
+Every Saturday morning throughout the year, rain or shine, you can enjoy the Haile Plantation Farmers Market in Haile Village Center featuring dozens of vendors.
 Farmers market day is a bustling community affair drawing people from all over Gainesville.
 Shoppers thread through the various open-air booths offering farm-fresh produce, organic meats, landscaping plants, baked goods, and more.
 It’s a great place to catch up with friends, stock up on organic goodies, and stop into one of Haile Village’s restaurants for a relaxing lunch afterwards.

 Haile Market Square